• Skip to primary navigation

 Step-by-Step Instructions

-Step 1: Add the Midori to a cocktail shaker.
+Step 1 showing adding the Midori and lime juice to a cocktail shaker.

-Step 8: Garnish with a dried or fresh lime wheel (optional).
+Step 4 showing garnishing with a dried lime wheel.

 Related Recipes